wp-plugins/shortcode-factory/readme.txt

 == Changelog ==

+= 1.5 =
+* New attributes (output and class) to support HTML Output Tag and apply CSS Classes.
+* Added attributes support in plugin UI.
+* Some performance improvements.

 = 1.4 =
 * New short code: [scf-login-form] to display WordPress login form.
 * New short code: [scf-login-link] to display a login link, or if a user is logged in, displays a logout link.